EU Pay Transparency Directive Slovakia: A Compliance Guide

 Which companies in Slovakia are affected?

 The Equal Pay Act applies to all Slovak employers in both the public and private sectors.
 Substantive obligations, including the salary history ban and the 31 July 2026 pay structure deadline, apply regardless of size.
-Reporting obligations are phased: 250+ employees report annually from 15 April 2027, 150–249 employees triennially from 15 April 2027, 100–149 employees triennially from 15 April 2031.
+Reporting obligations are phased: 250+ employees report annually from 7 June 2027, 150–249 employees triennially from 7 June 2027, 100–149 employees triennially from 7 June 2031.
+Companies with fewer than 100 employees are exempt from public reporting; those with fewer than 50 are also exempt from documenting formal pay-progression criteria.

 What is the same-sex comparator and why does it matter?